-- 1. Admissions forms

-- 2. Financial aid application

-- 3. Registration card approved and signed by advisor
+- 1. Admissions forms - 2.
+Registration card approved and signed by advisor

-Returning students must have account balances paid in full prior to registration.
+Returning students with account holds must reconcile issues prior to registration.

 Late Registration

 Students may register through the first week of the semester.
 Late registrants (on or after the first day of the semester) are responsible for making up any missed course work and must pay the late registration fee of \$25.00.
 Students enrolling in courses that begin after the first week of the semester are exempt from late fees.